International Partner Providers

 International Partner Providers (IPP) are companies that have been contracted by Western Sydney University to deliver a service that supports the learning abroad experience.
 These organisations are highly experienced in designing and implementing overseas programs, often using established best practice, existing administrative structures, and contacts in-country.
 Depending on the type of IPP, these organisations provide a wide range of services including the development of study tours, arranging work placements and site visits to overseas companies, develop cultural excursions and more.
 These organisations often deliver pre-departure and onsite training, and provide pastoral care and support for students (airport pickup, ground transportation, accommodation, mental health support, visa information etc.).

 Western Sydney International (WSI) is responsible for the assessment and screening of all proposed international programs and partnerships across the University.
-WSI maintains ongoing partnerships with institutions and providers around the world and can help you identify prospective projects, whilst ensuring the correct processes are being followed and the right agreements are in place.
-Provided below are the some of the relevant policies:
+WSI maintains ongoing partnerships with institutions and providers around the world and can help you identify prospective organisations, whilst ensuring the correct policies and processes are being followed, and the right agreements are in place.

 Western Sydney University’s Go Global & Study Abroad team provides advice and support for project leaders to align their projects with above policies.

 New Third Party Provider Policy (TPP)